heroku/platform-api/CONTRIBUTING.md

 * Fork the project, add your changes and tests to cover them in a topic branch.
 * Commit your changes and rebase against `heroku/platform` to ensure everything is up to date.
 * [Submit a pull request](https://github.com/heroku/platform/compare/).
+* This project follows [semver](http://semver.org) from version 1.0.0.
+Please
+  be sure to keep this in mind if you're the project maintainer.

 ### Non-Coding